 The PPRO test environment

 PPRO requests from you a Certificate Signing Request (CSR) to provision a client SSL certificate and API credentials.
 The SSL certificate and credentials are bound to one another and cannot be mixed and matched with other clients.
-The SSL certificate is signed against PPRO’s test environment’s private Certificate Authority; the live environment uses a separate PPRO-managed private Certificate Authority.
+The SSL certificate is signed against PPRO’s test environment’s Certificate Authority; the live environment uses a separate PPRO-managed Certificate Authority.

 This section walks you through: